NovaAnnabella/the_unspoken/content/posts/ci_cd/back_to_maven.en.md

 Topics that are often overlooked or rarely discussed interest me.
 Often cool technologies are in use, but hardly anyone talks about the problems associated with them.
 Development has become very time-consuming these days.
-With cool buzzwords like "serverless", "low code", "IaC" "Big Data", "Cloud", "DevOps", "You Build it You run it" etc., developers already have more than enough extra tasks to deal with.
+With cool buzzwords like "serverless", "low code", "IaC", "Big Data", "Cloud", "DevOps", "You Build it You run it" etc., developers already have more than enough extra tasks to deal with.
 More tasks, means there are hardly any experts left and something is always neglected for focus.
-That's why automation and time savings are mega important.
+That's why automation and time savings are very important.
 "Don't make me think" and "Works out of the Box" are already good quality features that I can't see in Gradle yet.
 To be fair, Gradle is not the only modern tool that makes our work instead of making it easier.